What is Digital Security?

 Members of minority groups being doxxed online for exercising their right to freedom of expression

-Rights defenders having their actions disrupted, monitored, or forcibly shut down
+Rights defenders having actions disrupted, monitored, or forcibly shut down, such LGBTQAI+ activists in Jordan, or civil society in Hong Kong

 Human rights demonstrators being identified through online information—such as social media activity—and then subjected to penalties or retaliation.